How do you choose which people and programs get on the air?

 Can people listen besides tuning in to the FM signal?

-We have a long-running webcast that is on 24/7 now, though it doesn’t currently reflect the breadth and diversity of the programming we will have soon.
+We have a long-running webcast that has been 24/7 for a long time, though it doesn’t currently reflect the breadth and diversity of the programming we will have soon.
 Once our FM signal goes live, listeners will be able to access a live stream of it on this website.
 Some programming will be archived here as well.

 Where can I send music to Spark!?